Pyr-000/YetAnotherStableDiffusion/README.md

 For faster generation cycles, it is recommended to pass the flags `--no-check-nsfw` (you will not receive warnings about potential NSFW content being detected, see: [Additional Flags](#additional-flags)) and `--io-device cuda` (VRAM usage will be increased, see: [Device settings](#device-settings))
 - `-ic`/`--image-cycles` sets the amount of image-to-image cycles that will be performed.
 An animation (and image grid) will be stored in the `/animated` folder in the output directory.
 While running, this mode will attempt to display the current image via cv2.
 This can be disabled by setting the global variable `IMAGE_CYCLE_DISPLAY_CV2=False` near the top of `generate.py`.
   - When multiple prompts are specified via `||` (see: [Multiple Prompts](#multiple-prompts)), an interpolation through the prompt sequence will be performed in the text encoder space.
+    - Unlike in earlier versions of this repository, this now works for interpolating between complex prompts which combine/mix multiple subprompts with their own internal prompt weights (see: `;;` in [Usage & Features](#usage--features))
 - `-cni`/`--cycle-no-save-individual` disables the saving of image-to-image cycle frames as individual images when specified.
 - `-iz`/`--image-zoom` sets the amount of zoom applied between image-to-image steps.
 The value specifies the amount of pixels cropped per side.
 Disabled with a value of `0` by default.
 - `-ir`/`--image-rotate` sets the amount of degrees of (counter-clockwise) rotation applied between image-to-image steps.
 Disabled with a value of `0` by default.